Principles & Guidelines

 - Inquire if there is something you do not understand or if something comes to your attention, which causes you to question a policy or a practice.

 - Ask for help if you feel you and/or the Microboard is in need of advice and assistance.
-If your society needs to deal with a complex matter in which directors lack expertise, consider the services of an outside professional (e.g. a Vela Facilitator, a lawyer, financial advisor, human resources consultant or a risk management specialist).
+If your society needs to deal with a complex matter in which directors lack expertise, consider the services of an outside professional (e.g. a Vela Mentor, a lawyer, a financial advisor, human resources consultant or a risk management specialist).

 - Read the Conflict of Interest Guidelines (found below).